See the list of Frequently Asked Questions listed below.

 Chiropractic is widely recognized as one of the safest, drug-free, non-invasive therapies available for the treatment of headache, and neck and back pain.
 It has an excellent safety record.
 However, no health treatment is completely free of potential adverse effects.
 Even common over-the-counter medicines carry a risk.

 Most patients experience immediate relief following an adjustment, however, some may experience temporary pain, stiffness or slight swelling.
 Some patients may also experience temporary dizziness, local numbness, or radiating pain.
-However, adverse effects associated with spinal adjustment are typically minor and short-lived.
+However, adverse effects associated with spinal adjustment are most often minor and short-lived.

-Prior to starting treatment, all health professionals are required by law to obtain informed consent to treatment from their patients.
-Health care consumers must receive adequate and accurate information to assist them in evaluating their health care choices, and in balancing the relative risks of treatment options with the benefits.
+Prior to starting treatment, all regulated health professionals are obligated by their regulatory standards to obtain informed consent documented in a written form to treatment from their patients.
+Health care consumers must receive appropriate and accurate information to assist them in evaluating their health care choices, and in balancing the relative risks of treatment options with the benefits.
 The chiropractic profession takes this responsibility seriously and has been a leader in obtaining informed consent.

 Chiropractic care cannot “cure” every ailment, but there is some evidence to indicate that adjustments may have a beneficial effect on a variety of conditions.
-Adjustment may alleviate some of the secondary or referred pain, arising from the response of the musculoskeletal structures to the primary cause.
+For example, someone with asthma may find that they can breathe easier after an adjustment, which is not curing the asthma itself, but can provide some relief from associated symptoms.

 Yes.
 Many amateur and professional athletes use chiropractic treatment as part of their overall health care, fitness and maintenance program.
 Chiropractic is often used to improve muscle and joint conditioning, which has a direct effect on an athletic performance.
 Treatment works to improve biomechanical function and enhance overall conditioning, important in situations where there is continuous repetitive movement.
 Chiropractic care also help athletes fine-tune their muscles and joints for high level performance, and may reduce long term wear and tear.
 Finally, treatment can be used to prevent, and sometime shorten, the healing time of injuries.